huyenhoang/loganalysis/README.md

 ## Creating Views with PostgreSQL

-To access the data and create the views necessary to solve these objectives, use `psql news`.
+To access the data and create the views necessary to solve the 3 objectives, use `psql news`.

 ### View(s) Created for Question 1: